Tokyo Olympics organizers dig in their heels after Trump suggests one-year delay

 “I just can’t see having no people there,” Trump told reporters at the White House on Thursday.

-“Maybe they postpone it for a year... if that’s possible,” he said, adding he would not officially make that recommendation to Japan’s Prime Minister Shinzo Abe, who could make his own decision.
+“Maybe they postpone it for a year... if that’s possible,” he said, adding he would not officially make that recommendation to Abe, who could make his own decision.

 “I like that better than I like having empty stadiums all over the place.
 I think if you cancel it, make it a year later that’s a better alternative than doing it with no crowd,” Trump said.